 - Spinning Clock Hands: During the trial, we see a shot of a clock with the clock hands spinning, indicating hours of hearing taking place.

-- Stealth Hi/Bye: The Barber's customer who disappears behind his back after some joking about cutting a throat.
+- Stealth Hi/Bye: The Barber's customer who disappears behind his back after some joking about a Dangerously Close Shave.

-- This Is a Work of Fiction: Disclaimer after the open credits that characters and events are fictional.
+- This Is a Work of Fiction: There's a disclaimer after the open credits that characters and events are fictional.

 - Torches and Pitchforks: The angry mob that invades the jail, attempting to kill Joe.
 When the jailer throws the keys into the cells, the mob burns the jail down.

 - Train-Station Goodbye: Couldn't be played straighter than when Joe sees Katherine off.

 - Two Scenes, One Dialogue: The sheriff tells his nervous deputies that the National Guard has been summoned.
 Cut to a very quick scene in which the mustered Guardsmen are told they will be standing down.
-Cut to governor saying "why?", as his political boss says that sending the Guard into a town could be damaging.
+Cut to governor saying "Why?", as his political boss says that sending the Guard into a town could be damaging.
 In real life, the governor actively supported the lynch mob, even saying he would pardon its members, and refused to send in the National Guard.

 - Unable to Support a Wife: Joe can't, which is why Katherine leaves town to find a better job.
 Joe makes good with the gas station and sets out to reunite with Katherine, only to be tragically interrupted.